How to Add Google Analytics to Your WordPress Site

 To start, head to the Pricing page and choose the level that’s right for your site and your goals.

-Then, to install the plugin, go to the ExactMetrics website and login to your account.
+Then, to install the plugin, go to the ExactMetrics website and log in to your account.
 Once logged in, go to the Downloads tab from your account area.

 download-exact-metrics-account